Welcome to the U10s at Rosslyn Park

 At U10s we play contact rugby.
+It is a 9-a-side game incorporating running, passing, tackling and rucking with uncontested 3 player scrums and lineouts.
 This is in line the the RFU Continuum, which is a playing pathway to introduce the game of rugby to young players.
 There are 3 stages starting with tag rugby for U7/U8s, mini rugby for U9/U10s, and midi rugby for U11/U12s, so that by U13s the players are ready to play the full 15-a-side game.

-We have a large number of RFU Level 1 and 2 qualified coaches, certified first aiders and RFU qualified referees for our U10 set up.
-We actively encourage parents to get involved, and support those who want to take qualifications, so there are enough for all the players to have a great time.
+We have a number of qualified coaches, first aiders and RFU qualified referees for our U10 set up.
+We encourage parents to get involved, and will support those who want to take qualifications, so there are enough for all the players to have a great time.
 All first aiders, coaches and referees are CRB checked.

 Joining the U10s

 U10 Guiding Principles

 As a group of players, coaches and parents we have evolved the following set of principles for how we approach our rugby.

 - Build a strong sense of teamship within the player groups